theupdateframework/specification/tuf-spec.md

 An application uses the framework to interact with one or more repositories.
 A repository is a conceptual source of target files of interest to the application.
-Each repository MAY have one or more mirrors which are the actual providers of files to be downloaded.
+Each repository MAY have one or more mirrors as the providers of files to be downloaded.
 For example, each mirror may specify a different host where files can be downloaded from over HTTP.